Use protective eyewear while soldering! Position the fume extractor close to- and over your working area!

 The most common technique in industrial electronics manufacturing.

-Instead of using a soldering iron, the entire circuit is heated with a precise temperature profile (a function over time).
-Generally gives better results for small or fine-pitch components unless you are extremely good at hand soldering.
+Instead of using a soldering iron, the entire circuit is heated with a precise temperature profile (temperature as a function over time).
+Done correctly, reflow soldering generally gives better results for small or fine-pitch components unless you are extremely good at hand soldering.
+Either way, it also gives much better repeatability and process control, which are the main reasons it's the most common method in industrial manufacturing.

-The components are free to move with the flow of the solder, and adhesive and cohesive forces (surface tension) will actually move the components towards the correct placement to some degree.
+The components are free to move with the flow of the solder, and adhesive and cohesive forces (surface tension) will actually move the components towards the correct placement to some degree, although this effect has its limits.
 See gifs to the right.

 Omega Verksted has facilities for doing reflow soldering, see Reflow Oven.